AlibabaResearch/SA-IQA/SA-BENCH/README.md

 ## License

-SA-BENCH is released under the custom non-commercial dataset license in `LICENSE`.
+SA-BENCH is released under the Apache License 2.0.
+See `LICENSE` for the full license text.

-The Hugging Face metadata uses `license: other` because this is not one of the standard permissive open-source license identifiers.

 ## Citation